-|Profile Data||Such as EXIF: data, containing focal lengths, exposures, dates, and in come cases GPS locations.|
+|Profile Data||Such as EXIF: data, containing focal lengths, exposures, dates, and in some cases GPS locations.|

 |Attributes||These are directly involved with image data, and more commonly modified as part of normal image processing.
 These include width, height, depth, image type (colorspace), timing delays, and background color.
 Most specific percent escapes is to access this information.|

-|Properties||These are stored as a table of free form strings, and are (if posible) saved with the image (especially in MIFF and PNG image file formats).
+|Properties||These are stored as a table of free form strings, and are (if possible) saved with the image (especially in MIFF and PNG image file formats).
 These include: Labels, Captions, Comments.|

 |Artifacts||These are various operational (expert) settings that are saved for use by various operators, or by the user for future use.
 It is just a table of free-form strings.
 They are not saved with the image when written.
 See Artifacts and Options below for details.|

 |Options||Also operational (expert) settings that are saved for use by various operators, but are set globally for use by a whole image list (also not saved).
 See Artifacts and Options below.|

 If you request a percent escape such as %[key] the setting is looked for in the following order until the first match has been found...